3EnasMelad/To-Do-List/README.md

 # TO_DO_LIST

-A simple to-do list application built with React.
+A simple to-do list application built with Laravel..

 ![screen](public/assets/images/Screenshot from 2025-01-17 22-42-16.png)
 ![screen](public/assets/images/Screenshot from 2025-01-17 22-42-07.png)